 Drip System – Hydroponics System

 The Drip System is commonly used as a hydroponics system, both in commercial and home growing.
 The concept is simple: a slow feed of nutrient solution is dripped on to the roots or grow medium, slowly and continually supplying a plant with the health and moisture it needs.
 Recirculating drip systems reuse and circulate the nutrient solution back to the reservoir.
 This ensures that the roots stay moist and healthy enough, but without flooding the grow medium, as is done in some other hydroponic systems.
 Because the nutrient solution is constantly recycled in drip systems, pH levels may change with this re-circulation.
 It is important to monitor these levels to maintain a consistent and healthy pH.
-To prevent roots from drying out or becoming over-saturated, slower drip systems should utilized a slow drain grow medium (such as rockwool or coconut coir), whereas faster drip systems may benefit from quick-drying hydroponic grow mediums (such as clay pebbles or growstones).
+To prevent roots from drying out or becoming over-saturated, slower drip systems should utilize a slow drain grow medium (such as rockwool or coconut coir), whereas faster drip systems may benefit from quick-drying hydroponic grow mediums (such as clay pebbles or growstones).

 Recommended Drip Systems